kvr0mc/OxideCopper/README.md

 # Oxide Copper

-Copper Oxide Controll for Minecraft 1.21
+Copper Oxide Control for Minecraft 1.21

 ### How to use
 **Oxidize**